software-tools-books/js4ds/_en/promises.md

 {: title="src/promises/promise-loop.js"}

 but this doesn't work:
-the `fs.stat` in each iteration is executed asynchronously, so the loop finishes and the script prints a total size of zero before any of the promised code has run.
+the `stat` in each iteration is executed asynchronously, so the loop finishes and the script prints a total size of zero before any of the promised code has run.